US STOCKS-Futures higher as oil prices rebound

 By Tanya Agrawal

-June 26 U.S. stock index futures were higher as oil prices rebounded, while investors awaited economic data for a reading on the health of the economy.
+June 26 (Reuters) - U.S. stock index futures were higher as oil prices rebounded, while investors awaited economic data for a reading on the health of the economy.

 * Oil rose for a third straight session, as speculators took advantage of last week's drop to seven-month lows, although a relentless increase in U.S. supply and little evidence of a widespread drop in global inventories capped gains.